 In his book The Lean Startup, Eric Ries pioneered the concept of Build-Measure-Learn.
 It is a learning and feedback loop for determining the effectiveness of a product, service, or idea as fast and inexpensively as feasible.

 The Lean Startup is all about rapidly figuring out what your customers want.
-It’s all about constantly testing what you think your clients want and adapting based on the results – all before you run out of funds.
+It’s about constantly testing what your clients want and adapting based on the results – all before you run out of funds.

 - Entrepreneurship, like launching a new product or service, has a process.
-You can lear it.
+You can learn it.

 - The purpose of a company is to figure out what to produce as rapidly as possible – what people want and will pay for.

 - Customers do not express their desires to us.
 Through their actions or inactions, they disclose the truth.

 - You must test and validate your value and growth hypothesis using the Build-Measure-Learn Feedback Loop.

 - Use MVPs to cycle through the Build-Measure-Learn feedback loop quickly.

 - Pivot as many times as needed before your run out of funds.

 When you use Lean Startup, you don’t waste time developing something no one wants.
 Webvan, an online grocery delivery service that spent over $1 billion setting out warehouses and a delivery fleet before finding there just weren’t enough consumers for their service at the time, is a typical example of a firm that created something no one wanted.
 Webvan immediately failed.